The most exciting and groundbreaking scientific chaya research studies that we have found were extremely encouraging.

 Conclusion: Cnidoscolus chayamansa is not only a plant with high nutritional value; it also has important medicinal properties.
 It is clear that Cnidoscolus chayamansa possesses significant anti-inflammatory and cardioprotective activities.

+Traditionally known for its anti diabetic properties, chaya supplements have even more powerful health benefits than previously known, including anti-inflammatory and cardioprotective properties.
 Read more about the amazing history and uses of Chaya below in various research study excerpts:

 Cnidoscolus chayamansa is a medicinal and edible plant known as Chaya, is commonly used as an antiinflammatory, antiprotozoal, antibacterial agent and as a remedy for respiratory illness, gastrointestinal disorders, and vaginal infections related with the inflammation process.